 Royal prank DJ given “Top Jock” award

-One of the Australian radio presenters who staged a royal prank call that was linked to the suicide of a London nurse has been awarded the title of “Top Jock” by his employer, radio network Southern Cross Austereo.
+The title of “Top Jock” has been awarded to one of the Australian radio presenters involved in a royal prank call connected to the suicide of a London nurse, by his employer, radio network Southern Cross Austereo.

 Mel Greig and Michael Christian

-Michael Christian was the joint winner in one of the categories of an internal competition that recognizes the company’s “best in the land”.
-He was awarded a trip to Los Angeles as part of his prize.
+Michael Christian shared the win in one of the categories of an internal competition acknowledging the company’s “best in the land”.
+As part of his award, he received a trip to Los Angeles.

-Christian and his colleague Mel Greig made a prank call to the London hospital treating Prince William’s wife, Kate Middleton, the Duchess of Cambridge, in December 2012.
+In December 2012, Christian and his colleague Mel Greig conducted a prank call to the London hospital where Prince William’s wife, Kate Middleton, the Duchess of Cambridge, was being treated.

-Nurse Jacintha Saldanha put the call through to a colleague who, despite the DJs’ unconvincing accents, disclosed details of the duchess’s medical condition.
+During the call, nurse Jacintha Saldanha transferred the call to a colleague who, despite the DJs’ lackluster accents, revealed details about the duchess’s health.

-“To be seen to be rewarding people so soon after such an event, I think, is just in bad taste,” National Communications Minister Stephen Conroy told a Melbourne radio station.
+“It seems inappropriate to be rewarding individuals so soon after such an incident,” commented National Communications Minister Stephen Conroy on a Melbourne radio station.

-Christian was in his first week at the Sydney station 2DayFM when the prank was staged.
+When the prank occurred, Christian was just beginning his first week at the Sydney station 2DayFM.

-“Regardless of all that’s happened in the past few months, I’m still at the top of my game,” Christian said in a statement.
-“It felt good to see my name at the top of the final leader board.”
+“Despite everything that has transpired in recent months, I still consider myself at the top of my game,” Christian stated.
+“It was gratifying to see my name at the top of the final leader board.”

-Following a public backlash, Southern Cross promised to donate advertising revenue to a fund for Saldanha’s family with a minimum contribution of $500,000.
+In response to public outrage, Southern Cross committed to donating advertising revenue to a fund for Saldanha’s family, with a guaranteed minimum contribution of $500,000.

 Newsletter